-If you’ve been in the market for a gas detector that monitors for CO, you’ve probably come across the following CO sensor names; CO, CO high, COSH, CO/H2 low, and CO/H2 null.
-What’s the difference, you ask?
-In this article, each type of CO sensor will be defined, followed by applications in which the use of a particular kind is ideal.
+If you’ve been in the market for a gas detector that monitors for CO, you’ve probably come across the following CO sensor names: CO, CO high, COSH, CO/H2 low, and CO/H2 null.
+What’s the difference?

-A few more notes about the CO/H2 low sensor.
 A CO/H2 low sensor typically has 5% or less H2 gas cross-interference.
-Going back to the example, a standard CO sensor would interpret and display 22 ppm of CO if 100 ppm of H2 was present in the environment.
+Referring to the example above, a standard CO sensor would interpret and display 22 ppm of CO if 100 ppm of H2 was present in the environment.
 A CO/H2 low sensor with 5% or less H2 gas cross-interference would display 5 ppm or less of CO if 100 ppm of H2 was present in the environment.

-Now that you understand the differences between the different kinds of CO sensors, you might be wondering – what if I’m using the wrong CO sensor for my application?
-What is the risk?
-Well, if your CO sensor does not have sufficient range for your application, you might not have sufficient data regarding potential exposure should an operator working under supplied air become ill.
-And with regard to false alarms from cross-interfering gases, a major concern is that the false alarms will cause workers to lose confidence in the gas readings and ultimately continue to work in areas without the proper personal protective equipment or not evacuate the area when needed.
+Now that you understand the differences between the different kinds of CO sensors, you might be wondering: What if I’m using the wrong CO sensor and if so, what is the risk?
+If your CO sensor is not best suited to your work environment, you might have insufficient data regarding potential exposure levels.
+You and your coworkers can become ill if you’re working in a dangerous environment with high, inaccurate or undetermined gas levels.
+False alarms from cross-interfering gases can cause workers to lose confidence in the gas readings, so they may continue to work in areas without the proper personal protective equipment or not evacuate the area when needed.